ZendoMusic/yt-api-legacy/README.md

 3. If you don't have errors, your file will be compiled in `target/release`

 ### Deploying
-1. Download the latest version from the [releases page](https://github.com/ZendoMusic/yt-api-legacy/releases/).
+1. Download the latest version from the [releases page](https://github.com/ZendoMusic/yt-api-legacy/releases/) or the [GitHub Actions page](https://github.com/ZendoMusic/yt-api-legacy/actions).
-2. Go to `assets` folder and [download the latest yt_dlp binary](https://github.com/yt-dlp/yt-dlp/releases/) for your system
+2. Go to the `assets` folder (create it if it doesn’t exist) and download the latest **yt-dlp** binary for your system from the [official releases page](https://github.com/yt-dlp/yt-dlp/releases/).
-3. Remove `.example` from `config.yml.example` file.
-If you don't have that file, download it from the repository
+3. Remove `.example` from the `config.yml.example` file.
+If you don't have this file, download it from the repository.
-4. Open `config.yml` and edit it to suit your needs
+4. Open `config.yml` and edit it to suit your needs.
-5. Open the binary and enjoy.
+5. Run the binary and enjoy.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.